jmcantrell/arch-bootstrap/README.md

 Optionally, a privileged user can be created, in which case the root account will be disabled.

-Any ssh client configuration (i.e. changes to `~/.ssh/`) in the installation environment will be persisted to the root account (or the privileged user).

 The following systemd units are enabled:

 - [fstrim][ssd].timer (if installation disk is a solid-state drive)